Arizona National Guard service members assist the Public Heath Service on the Navajo Nation

 Spc.
-Justin Myers, 996th Area Support Medical Company, combat medic, greets a member of the Public Heath Service June 2, 2020 at an alternate care facility on the Navajo Nation in Chinle, Ariz.
-Arizona National Guard service members are assisting the PHS while they care for COVID-19 patients by providing security and other non-medical tasks as needed (U.S. Air National Guard photo by Tech.
+Justin Myers, 996th Area Support Medical Company, combat medic, assists Spc.
+Paige Curtiss, 253rd Engineer Battalion, food service specialist, with putting on personal protection equipment before entering a COVID-19 hot zone at an alternate care facility on the Navajo Nation in Chinle, Ariz., June 2, 2020.
+Arizona National Guard service members are assisting the Public Heath Service while they care for COVID-19 patients by providing security and other non-medical tasks as needed (U.S. Air National Guard photo by Tech.
 Sgt.
 Michael Matkin).

 |Date Taken: